-Exclusive: WeWork considers dramatic valuation cut in IPO
+Exclusive - WeWork considers dramatic valuation cut in IPO

 The We Company also disclosed its will list shares on the Nasdaq Stock Exchange.
 It plans to complete the IPO this month, and its IPO investor roadshow could launch as early as next week, Reuters has reported.

 This is the second effort to repair damage done to the company's image among investors.
-Earlier this month, it added a new member, Frances Frei, to its all-male board and said Neumann would return a $5.9 million payment for use of the trademarked word "We." [nL2N25V088]
+Earlier this month, it added a new member, Frances Frei, to its all-male board and said Neumann would return a $5.9 million payment for use of the trademarked word "We."

 "For all the attention being given to 'governance reform' at the We Company, entrenchment through unequal voting rights remains firmly in place," said Glenn Davis, director of research at the Council of Institutional Investors.